figure0/azure-marketplace-charts/README.md

 $ helm install my-release azure-marketplace/<chart>
 ```

 > Please, note this repo contains the **source code** of the Helm Charts present in the `azure-marketplace` Helm repository,  but there may be a slight difference in the versions published on GitHub and the ones released to the `azure-marketplace` Helm repository.
 We cannot guarantee that cloning this GitHub repository and installing the charts from source code will work in all cases.
-The recommended way to use those Helm Charts is by using the `azure-marketplace` Helm repository.
+The recommended way is to subcribe and use the Helm Charts from [Azure Marketplace](https://azure.microsoft.com/en-us/marketplace/)

 ## Before you begin